 Another can’t miss attraction in the Crescent City is The National World War II Museum.
 The 16,000-square-foot gallery is divided into four, state-of-the-art, interactive exhibits on World War II that intermix oral histories from veterans worldwide, artifacts, documents and photographs with hands-on activities and never-before seen film footage.

 The New Orleans sports scene features a pair of major league franchises in the NBA’s Pelicans and the NFL’s Saints, plus the New Orleans Baby Cakes, the triple A affiliate of the Miami Marlins, and a plethora of collegiate activities, including two annual college football bowl games.

 The city plays host to more major sporting events than perhaps any other city in the world with 10 Super Bowls, five NCAA Men’s Final Fours and two men’s regional finals, as well as three women’s Final Fours.
-The Superdome was the site of the 2012 Men’s Final Four, while the 2013 Women’s Final Four took place in the New Orleans Sports Arena.
-The city has also hosted three NBA All-Star games in recent years as well as Wrestlemania XXX in April of 2014.
+The Superdome was the site of the 2012 Men’s Final Four, while the 2013 Women’s Final Four took place in the New Orleans Sports Arena (now the Smoothie King Center).
+The city has also hosted three NBA All-Star games in recent years as well as Wrestlemania in April of 2014.

 Don’t forget the unmatched saltwater and freshwater fishing and outdoor pursuits that have earned the state the nickname “Sportsman’s Paradise.”

 The cultural riches, sensual indulgences and unparalleled service that define the New Orleans experience continue to flourish, as they have for centuries.
 New Orleans is open, fully prepared and eager to welcome all of our visitors again.